-In case you are wondering what is currently available on the new British Airways Marks & Spencer On Board in flight food menu in Euro Traveller, then look no further.
+In case you are wondering what is currently available on the new British Airways Marks & Spencer On Board in-flight food menu in Euro Traveller, then look no further.
 I have photographed each page (see photos above and in the scroller) individually above and have picked a couple of highlights below.

 I have already discussed whether it is worth upgrading to Club Europe on British Airways.
-One reason to upgrade is to get a nice meal on your european flight.
-Otherwise there is a limited selection of food that you can buy onboard, or perhaps more sensibly, you can pick a sandwich up at the airport and eat it onboard.
+One reason to upgrade is to get a nice meal on your European flight.
+Otherwise, there is a limited selection of food that you can buy onboard, or perhaps more sensibly, you can pick a sandwich up at the airport and eat it onboard.
 Whatever your choice.
 This is your onboard menu and choice.

-The British Airways sandwich choices are currently:
+The British Airways Choices

-Farmhouse Cheddar Cheese Ploughman’s £3 / 375 Avios.
+- Farmhouse Cheddar Cheese Ploughman’s £3 GBP / 375 Avios

-Buffalo Mozzarella and Tomato Focaccia £4.95/ 625 Avios.
+- Buffalo Mozzarella and Tomato Focaccia £4.95 GBP / 625 Avios

-Oat & Barley Porridge for £1.40 / 175 Avios.
+- Oat & Barley Porridge for £1.40 GBP / 175 Avios

 Is the British Airways Food Menu Good Value For Cash And Avios

-Of course booking an economy or Euro Traveller ticket with Avios and then spending Avios on your in-flight meal is much cheaper than booking Club Europe, but I maintain that the fast track, BA airport lounge, extra space and complimentary food does make Club Europe worth booking on Avios out of London airports.
+Of course, booking an economy or Euro Traveller ticket with Avios and then spending Avios on your in-flight meal is much cheaper than booking Club Europe, but I maintain that the fast track, BA airport lounge, extra space, and complimentary food does make Club Europe worth booking on Avios out of London airports.

-British Airways features in my top Business Class Airlines and I compare British Airways Club World Vs Virgin Atlantic Upper Class including the Galleries Lounges Vs Virgin’s Clubhouses.
-If you enjoyed this review you may be interested in my other airline reviews and airport lounge reviews.
+British Airways features in my top Business Class Airlines and we compare British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.